 ![]() |

 The top 30 cryptocurrencies by adjusted market capitalization are automatically selected and included in the index.
 All the so called “stable coins”, which are pegged to a fiat currency, are not taken into consideration.
 To calculate the weights for each cryptocurrency, the adjusted market capitalization must first be calculated.
 Market capitalization is not computed as some instantaneous number – the volatility in the cryptocurrency market is such that this would destabilize the index composition too much.
 Instead, the CCi30 uses an exponentially weighted moving average of the market capitalization.
 The weighted average Market Capitalization helps smooth the volatility to give the most accurate portrait of market capitalization at any given point.
-For investors who follow cryptocurrency news, this approach provides clear benefits.
 The formula used to derive market capitalization is:

 where M(t) is the actual market cap at time t, M* is our adjusted market cap, and α is the decay rate of the exponential moving average, set with an half-life of 3 days.